isomerpages/moe-presbyterianhigh/_distinctive-programmes/Applied Learning Programme.md

 create human-centric solutions.</p>
 <h4><strong>Approach</strong></h4>
 <p><strong>Tier 1: Programme for all PresHighians</strong>
-<br>Our Tier 1 Programme focuses on developing <strong>computational thinking</strong> and <strong>design thinking skills</strong> among
+<br>Our Tier 1 Programme focuses on developing computational thinking and
-all PresHighians, to solve future challenges in Health and Food Sustainability.
+design thinking skills among all PresHighians, to solve future challenges in Health and Food Sustainability.
 <br>
-<br>Aligned with the <strong>Healthier SG Initiative</strong> and <strong>Singapore Green Plan 2030</strong>,
+<br>Aligned with the Healthier SG Initiative and Singapore Green Plan 2030,
-students will apply coding through <strong>block-based programming</strong> and create innovative prototypes to address these challenges.
+students will apply coding through block-based programming and create innovative prototypes to address these challenges.
 In the Lower Secondary ALP lessons, students work collaboratively in teams to empathise with users, define their problem, ideate solutions, and refine and test their prototypes to address user needs.</p>
-<p>Our Tier 1 programme will also integrate <strong>AI literacy</strong> into
+<p>Our Tier 1 programme will also integrate AI literacy into the curriculum.
-the curriculum.
 Students will learn about the principles of AI, machine learning and the ethical considerations of using AI.
 They will also be empowered with the knowledge to use AI tools responsibly, as well as to critically evaluate AI-generated information to make good discernment.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2024/ALP/2_Tier_1.jpg">
 </div>